-It consists of quotes from and links to various sources, such as the Dogs NSW Obedience Instructors Manual (4th Edition 2012), upon which the Responsible Dog Ownership Course is based, NSW Government website pages, and 3rd party websites.
+It consists of quotes from and links to various sources, such as the Dogs NSW Obedience Instructors Manual (4th Edition 2012), upon which the RDO Course is based, NSW Government website pages, and 3rd party websites.

 All attempts have been made in good faith to credit quoted sources.
 Please contact the Club if you have any concerns about published material.

 Week 6: Revise Hand Signals; Change of Pace Heeling; Sit & Stand for Examination; Show Time; & Award Certificates